aspect-build/rules_lint/docs/linting.md

 to cause all linter aspects to honor the exit code of the lint tool.

 This makes the build fail when any lint violations are present.
+You may wish to use the `--keep_going` flag to continue linting even after the first failure.

 ### 5. Failures during `bazel test`

-Add a [lint_test](./lint_test.md) call to the `linters.bzl` file, then use the resulting rule in your BUILD files or in a wrapper macro.
+Call the [lint_test](./lint_test.md) factory function in your `linters.bzl` file, then use the resulting rule in your BUILD files or in a wrapper macro.

 See the `example/test/BUILD.bazel` file in this repo for some examples.

+## Configuring linters

+rules_lint doesn't provide any new way to configure linter tools.
+Instead you simply use the same configuration files the documentation for the linter suggests.
+Each linter aspect accepts the configuration file(s) as an argument.

+To specify whether a certain lint rule should be a warning or error, follow the documentation for the linter. rules_lint provides the exit code of the linter process to allow the desired developer experiences listed above.

 ## Linting generated files